Centenary United

 Phase 1 is complete.

-Phase 2 is currently active.
+Phase 2 is complete.

-The Challenge
+Phase 1 – The Challenge

-Our team faced numerous distinctive difficulties at the Centenary United Methodist Church in Beatrice, Nebraska.
-The degradation of the tower and specifically at the southwest spire was a particular concern and one of the most critical issues to be resolved.
 Repairs made after the lightning strike in the early 1990s were insufficient to stop the significant movement that followed.
 The tower as it stood prior to any recent renovation has portions that are misaligned, shifted and in some areas even dislodged.
 Displaced stones jeopardize the structural integrity of the spire.

 Notes: